sharkwouter/oceanpop/README.md

 ## Features

-Oceanpop boasts at least the following features:
+OceanPop boasts at least the following features:

 - Match 3 gameplay with a twist
 - Full controller support